Shirabyōshi

 (白拍子, Shirabyōshi) were Japanese female entertainers in the Heian and Kamakura periods who sang songs and performed dances.
 They danced dressed as men.
 The profession of shirabyōshi became popular in the 12th century.
 They would perform for the nobility, and at celebrations.
 The word shirabyōshi can also refer to the songs they sang and the dances they performed.

 They are sometimes referred to as courtesans in the English language, but by nature they were performers.
 Some shirabyōshi did sometimes sleep with their patrons and give birth to nobles' children, but this was not their intended purpose as entertainers.
-The best known shirabyōshi were Shizuka Gozen, Giō, and Hotoke, who were featured in The Tale of the Heike.
+The best known shirabyōshi were Shizuka Gozen, Giō and Hotoke Gozen, who were featured in The Tale of the Heike.

 History

 The name shirabyōshi may be interpreted as "white beat" or "simple rhythm"; it may refer to the white suikan robe they wore, or alternatively the (拍子, hyōshi) rhythm of the lit. 'trendy' (今様, imayō) songs that they sang and danced to, which were also performed by asobi. (白, Shira) means "white", although scholars believe that it should be interpreted as "plain" (素); in this interpretation shirabyōshi therefore refers to the lack of musical accompaniment apart from the rhythmic hyōshi percussion.